sebastian-lapuschkin/explaining-deep-gait-classification-gender/README.md

-# This is a WIP progress repo
+# This is a WIP repo
 and effectively a fork of
 [this repo](https://github.com/sebastian-lapuschkin/explaining-deep-gait-classification), with modifications from @fabian-horst